dbt-labs/dbt-meshify/docs/examples.md

 ## Group together a subset of models

-Let's say you want to group together your sales analytics models.
+Let's say you want to group together your sales analytics models - create a new group and add access and contracts to appropriate models simultaneously.
 ![group together sales analytics models](https://github.com/dave-connors-3/barnold-corp/assets/53586774/b192bf70-e854-46f6-be40-915eb48adbb3)

 You can run the following command: